Workflow Orchestration โ

 Why n8n โ

-Monorepo Placement โ
+Monorepo Placement (Only If Adopted) โ

 - Workflow JSONs are application code (business logic: triggers, API calls, data transformations), not infrastructure config.